 Saint Francis Medical Center College of Nursing is committed to providing a safe environment for students, patients, and employees of the College.
-Therefore, the College of Nursing shall require a Urine Drug Screening - Ten (10) Panel as a part of the health requirements for all students who are enrolling at the College.
-Students will order their urine drug screen through the designated agency as a component of the College's health requirements.
-The drug screening MUST be completed prior to the start of classes, but not sooner than thirty (30) days prior to the start of class.
+Therefore, the College of Nursing shall require a urine drug screening - Ten (10) Panel as a part of the health requirements for all students who are enrolling at the College.
+Students are required to order their urine drug screen through the designated agency as a component of the College's health requirements.
+The urine drug screen MUST be completed through the College approved vendor prior to the start of classes, but not sooner than thirty (30) days prior to the start of class.
 Full acceptance into the nursing program is contingent upon satisfactory results.
-Admission to the College will be denied to any student with a positive drug screen for illegal substances and for those refusing to have the screening done.
+Admission to the College will be denied to any student with a positive drug screen for illegal substances and for those refusing to have the screening completed.
 The student is responsible for the cost of this drug screening.